jimbarrett27/website/app/static/blogPosts/preprintLunacy3.md

 }
 ```

-It feels a little bit weird to me how the responsibility for updating the state of the papers component is somehow so far away from that component, but perhaps this is how it's supposed to be with React.
+It feels a little bit weird to me how the responsibility for updating the state of the papers component is so far away from that component, but perhaps this is how it's supposed to be with React.
 I'll see how it feels as I get more used to the framework.

 The next step is to actually add the functionality to the backend, i.e., embedding the search term, finding the most similar papers and then returning their details.
 I realised pretty quickly that I currently don't store a bunch of the information that I want to display on the page (such as the actual text of the abstract, the paper title, publication date, authors etc).
 I have two options; download, store and then serve this information myself, or hook into the arxiv API to fetch it.
 I'm thinking that at least in the short term, hooking into the arxiv API is going to be the simplest solution (and might even be the best choice in the long term).

 Querying the arxiv api turned out to be very straightforward (I don't know why I struggled so much with it earlier).
-I wrote a few functions simple functions to facilitate what I need to do for now.
+I wrote a few simple functions to facilitate what I need to do for now.
 I expect I might need to add a bit more sophistication in the future, so I left some space for that.

 ```python
 from dataclasses import dataclass